How to Build a High Customer Health Score

-1. Compare your activities to real world guidelines.
+1. Compare your activities to real-world guidelines.

-Did you know that customer health score is about 4x as important as customer satisfaction?
+Did you know that a customer health score is about 4x as important as customer satisfaction?
 What most people don’t know is that small businesses must act as customer service experts at all times.
 A small business can do nothing to lower the minimum value of customer score but still build a higher value by applying the right strategies.

 Be aware of your customer’s feedback, and make improvements accordingly.
 Looking at standard metrics such as email delivery and phone conversations is a great place to start.